Home ›› Sciences ›› Geology and ecology

 "All these pressures combine, and somewhere in the middle of that a decision is made about what we can do that will help."

-Even the effort of simply trying to breed spoon-billed sandpipers in captivity had an unexpected impact in Russia.
+'It's a fire that's worth putting out' Even the effort of simply trying to breed spoon-billed sandpipers in captivity had an unexpected impact in Russia.
 Prior to the rescue effort, most of the few chicks hatched in the wild were being lost to predators.

 When Nigel Jarrett and the WWT team realised they could hatch eggs safely in Russia, they devised a scheme to give new chicks there a "head start".